 Provides an opportunity for students to learn from experience through a practical hands-on assignment working with an organization that deals with Aboriginal peoples or addresses Aboriginal issues.
-Students should contact the department prior to the start of term in order to develop the proposal (written approval of the practicum proposal is required).
-Prerequisite: 10.0 university level credits, a 70% cumulative average, and written approval of department chair.
+Students should contact the School prior to the start of term in order to develop the proposal (written approval of the practicum proposal is required).
+Prerequisite: 10.0 university level credits, a 70% cumulative average, and written approval of director.
 Recommended: INDG 3813Y.

-- " INDG 3900Y, 3901H, 3902H: Reading Course Intended for third-year majors and for second-year students who wish to carry out independent research.
-Details must be arranged with the chair of the department before the end of the preceding academic year.
+" INDG 3900Y, 3901H, 3902H: Reading Course

+Intended for third-year majors and for second-year students who wish to carry out independent research.
+Details must be arranged with the director before the end of the preceding academic year.
 Prerequisite: 5.0 university credits including INDG 1001H (or 1000Y) and a 70% cumulative average.
-Written approval of department chair is required. - " INDG 3958H: Special Topic: Singing Wood: The Teachings and Practice of Native American Flute An overview of "cultural instruments," their origin stories, and how natural elements inspire the design and construction of instruments for music-making, praying, giving thanks, courting, and other life passages.
+Written approval of director is required.

+" INDG 3958H: Special Topic: Singing Wood: The Teachings and Practice of Native American Flute

+An overview of "cultural instruments," their origin stories, and how natural elements inspire the design and construction of instruments for music-making, praying, giving thanks, courting, and other life passages.
 Students prepare original flute compositions.
 Ability to read Western music notation not required.
 Prerequisite: INDG 2010H or 2020H or permission of instructor.

-Excludes INDG 3958 in 2007. - " INDG-CAST-HIST 4000Y/4001H: Research Seminar in Indigenous History (see Canadian Studies)
+" INDG-CAST-HIST 4000Y/4001H: Research Seminar in Indigenous History (see Canadian Studies)